Yahia-Raouf/GoFish/README.md

 ## 📂 Project Structure

-* **`/app/screens`**: Contains the primary views: `Welcome`, `Home`, and `GameRoom`.
+- **`/app/screens`**: Contains the primary views: `Welcome`, `Home`, `GameRoom`, and the new `OfflineGameRoom`.
-* **`/components`**: UI building blocks including `ActiveGame` for gameplay and `LobbyView` for room management.
+- **`/components`**: UI building blocks including `ActiveGame` for gameplay and `ActionOverlay` for high-fidelity animations.
-* **`/hooks`**: The "brain" of the app.
+- **`/hooks`**: The "brains" of the app.
-  * `useGameLoop`: Orchestrates Go Fish logic and turn-based transitions.
+  - `useGameLoop`: Orchestrates Go Fish logic and turn-based transitions.
-  * `useGameRoom`: Manages data subscriptions and player presence.
+  - `useGameRoom`: Manages data subscriptions and player presence.
-  * `useLobby`: Handles room creation, joining, and status updates.
+  - `useLobby`: Handles room creation, joining, and status updates.
+  - `useBotBrain`: Orchestrates AI decision-making for offline opponents.
+  - `useOfflineGameLoop`: Manages local game state transitions and turn logic.
-* **`/store`**: Zustand store for persisting player state.
+- **`/store`**: Zustand stores for persisting player state and local offline game data.
-* **`/utils`**: Generic Supabase database helpers.
+- **`/utils`**: Generic Supabase database helpers.

 ## 🎮 Rules of the Game

 This project implements the standard rules of Go Fish with several automated enhancements:

-* **Starting the Game**: Players are dealt 7 cards each from a standard 52-card deck.
+- **Starting the Game**: Players are dealt 7 cards each from a standard 52-card deck.
-* **Asking**: On your turn, you must ask a specific opponent for a rank that you already hold in your hand.
+- **Asking**: On your turn, you must ask a specific opponent for a rank that you already hold in your hand.
-* **Catching**: If the opponent has the requested rank, they must hand over all cards of that rank, and you get another turn.
+- **Catching**: If the opponent has the requested rank, they must hand over all cards of that rank, and you get another turn.
-* **Go Fish**: If the opponent has no cards of that rank, you must "Go Fish" and draw a card from the ocean.
+- **Go Fish**: If the opponent has no cards of that rank, you must "Go Fish" and draw a card from the ocean.
-* **Lucky Draw**: If you draw the exact rank you asked for, it is a "Lucky Draw," and you receive another turn.
+- **Lucky Draw**: If you draw the exact rank you asked for, it is a "Lucky Draw," and you receive another turn.
-* **Books (Sets)**: Once you collect all four cards of a single rank, they are automatically removed from your hand and added to your "Sets" (score).
+- **Books (Sets)**: Once you collect all four cards of a single rank, they are automatically removed from your hand and added to your "Sets" (score).
-* **Winning**: The game ends when all 13 books have been collected or the ocean is empty and players run out of cards.
+- **Winning**: The game ends when all 13 books have been collected or the ocean is empty and players run out of cards.

+## 🧠 AI Bot Strategy Engine

+The offline mode is powered by a configurable "Bot Brain" located in `hooks/useBotBrain.ts`.
+Key logic includes:

+- **Memory Span**: Bots remember the last 8 moves to track which players hold specific ranks.
+- **Leader Bias**: Bots are 50% more likely to target the player currently leading in sets.
+- **Attention Mechanics**: If a human player hasn't been targeted for a specific number of turns, bots receive a "Human Attention Bias" to ensure the player remains involved.
+- **Smart Play**: A 90% probability (configurable) to make a logical move based on memory before falling back to random choices.

 ## 🧠 Key Technical Challenges

-* **Distributed State Management**: Synchronizing game turns and deck state across multiple devices without a centralized authoritative server required complex conditional logic in the `useGameLoop` hook to prevent race conditions during card transfers.
+### 1. Serverless State Sync

+Managing a deck and turn logic without a central server required a **Host-based Authority** pattern.
+The player with the lowest `seat_index` acts as the effective host, responsible for triggered events like dealing new rounds and handling "Empty Hand" skips.
+All actions are logged to a `game_moves` table to ensure synchronized animations across all clients.

+### 2. The Reaper & Heartbeat System

-* **The "Reaper" Presence Pattern**: One of the biggest challenges was handling players who disconnect mid-game.
-I implemented a heartbeat system where each player updates a `last_seen` timestamp.
-A "Reaper" logic was then built into the room hook where the player with the lowest seat index (the effective host) identifies and removes "ghost" players who haven't sent a heartbeat for over 60 seconds.
+To prevent game freezes from disconnects, I implemented a **Heartbeat** system where clients pulse every 5 seconds.
+A "Reaper" logic on the host identifies and removes "ghost" players inactive for over 60 seconds.
+If a host leaves, the `seat_index` logic ensures the next available player seamlessly assumes administrative duties.

-* **Host Migration**: By using `seat_index` to determine the "effective host" rather than a static ID, the game can seamlessly continue even if the original room creator leaves, as the next available player automatically assumes administrative responsibilities.
+### 3. Animation & State Coordination

+Integrating complex rules with high-fidelity visuals required strict **State Locking**.
+Using a `processing` state and async delays, the game ensures that animations for "Lucky Draws" or "Sets" (Books) finish playing before the database updates progress the turn.

+### 4. Smart AI Strategy Engine

+The solo mode features bots with **Memory Modeling**, allowing them to remember previous ranks asked for by opponents.
+To maintain engagement, I implemented a **Human Attention Bias**—if a human player is ignored for too long, the bots' scoring logic prioritizes the user as a target.

 ## 🚀 Future Roadmap

-* **Card Animations**: Implement `react-native-reanimated` to show cards physically flying from one player's hand to another during a "Catch" or from the ocean during a "Fish."
-* **Global Chat**: Add a real-time chat component within the lobby and active game screens using Supabase's broadcast feature.
+- **Global Chat**: Add a real-time chat component within the lobby and active game screens using Supabase's broadcast feature.
-* **Sound Effects**: Integrate audio feedback for successful catches, "Go Fish" events, and completing a book.
+- **Sound Effects**: Integrate audio feedback for successful catches, "Go Fish" events, and completing a book.
-* **Custom Avatars**: Allow players to upload or select custom avatars instead of the default emoji-based system.
+- **Custom Avatars**: Allow players to upload or select custom avatars instead of the default emoji-based system.